w3c/wai-curricula/content/designer/user-research-and-requirements.md

 Students should be able to:

-* explain the use of different assistive technologies and adaptive strategies by various groups of people with disabilities to interact with web pages and applications
+* explain the use of different assistive technologies and adaptive strategies by various groups of people with disabilities to interact with websites and applications
-* ensure different groups of users with disabilities are included when defining user groups
+* ensure different types of disabilities are included when defining user groups
 * ensure different types of accessibility barriers and features are included in the research phase
-* ensure applicable accessibility guidelines, standards, and policies are included in the research phase
+* ensure research is conducted on accessibility guidelines, standards, and policies to define and include accessibility requirements in the overall project requirements
 * determine the characteristics of participants in user research activities based on different factors, such as overall project requirements, level of experience, use of assistive technology, and type of disability
 * ensure people with disabilities are involved early and throughout the research processes, including in focus groups, questionnaires, and surveys